 Huntington Man Pleads Guilty to Federal Drug Crime

-HUNTINGTON, W.Va. – A Huntington man pleaded guilty today to the distribution of cocaine base, also known as “crack.”
+HUNTINGTON, W.Va. – A Huntington man pleaded guilty today to a federal drug crime.

 United States District Judge Robert C. Chambers presided over the hearing.
-Assistant U.S. Attorney Courtney L. Cremeans is prosecuting the case.
+Assistant U.S. Attorneys Courtney L. Cremeans and Joseph F. Adams are prosecuting the case.